The best outdoors tech for your summer adventures

 It’s powered by a rechargeable battery with 6.5hrs of runtime, but you can always attach it to a solar-charged power bank for extra mosquito banishing time.
 Make sure to pick up some extra refills, as the starter kit only has a 12-hour use time, and the refills can last up to 40 hours.

 Before you head off into the wilderness (or your backyard, whatever), it’s worth picking up a med-pack.
-Seriously, you really shouldn’t go anywhere without a first aid kit, and MyMedic has some of the best around.
+Seriously, you shouldn’t go anywhere without a first aid kit, and MyMedic has some of the best.

-These MyPak kits come in handy zip-open, hard-wearing packs that are perfect for mounting behind your car’s headrests or strapping onto your backpack for easy access.
+These MyFAK kits come in handy zip-open, hard-wearing packs that are perfect for mounting behind your car’s headrests or strapping onto your backpack for easy access.